mikaello/emit-punch-cards-communication/example/README.md

 ```

 You can now open [http://localhost:8090](http://localhost:8090) and start
-testing your local 250 device.
+testing your local 250 or MTR4 device.

-To continously watch files for changes, you need to start gulp (in another tab):
+To continuously watch files for changes, you need to start Gulp (in another tab):

 ```shell
 yarn dev
 ```

-When `yarn dev` is run you can change code in both this folder and the folder on
+When `yarn dev` is ran, Gulp will start and you can change code in both this _example_ folder and the in the library (one
+up (`../src/*.ts`)).
+Gulp is watching changes for all TS-files, and will start the correct task according to
-up (`../*.ts`).
-The server will automatically reload when gulp detects changes.
+which file is changed.
+The server will automatically reload when files are changed.